Contract Execution | Definition, Importance & Best Practices

 - Well-defined expectations encourage open communication and a strong professional relationship

-In any business agreement, both parties enter with the intent to honor their commitments.
+In any business agreement, both parties enter with the intent to honour their commitments.
 However, unexpected situations can arise, making it essential to have a solid foundation in place.

 - A well-structured contract ensures fair and effective conflict resolution.